 Many start-up’s, whether they are an MNO or MVNO, will frequently concentrate their activities on establishing their business to a stage where they can offer services and establish their customer base.
 This often results in basic risk management initiatives, including Fraud, Revenue Risk and Revenue Assurance controls being overlooked, or as issues that can be dealt with at a later time, once the business is more established.
 This strategy has resulted in many start-up operations suffering fraud or other avoidable losses that have almost destroyed the business, and generally result from some control or fraud prevention/detection weakness that would not have existed had even a basic fraud risk review been completed before, or shortly after launch.

-Contact Colin Yates (firstname.lastname@example.org) if you are considering a Fraud or Revenue Risk review or Health Check, and we will try to have a full proposal returned to you within 48 hours, outlining the methodology used, deliverables, benefits and estimated costs.
+Contact Colin Yates (email@example.com) if you have an IRSF or other fraud incident where you would like call records examined and analysed for evidential purposes, and we will try to have a full proposal returned to you within 48 hours, outlining the methodology used, deliverables, benefits and estimated costs.